-Instructor: Steigmann Also listed as: CHM ENG C294A MEC ENG 285D Engineering Rheology 3 Units Terms offered: Spring 2016, Spring 2014 Rheology is the study of the interaction between forces and the flow/ deformation of materials.
+Instructor: Steigmann Also listed as: CHM ENG C294A Mechanics and Physics of Lipid Bilayers: Read Less [-] MEC ENG 285D Engineering Rheology 3 Units Terms offered: Spring 2016, Spring 2014 Rheology is the study of the interaction between forces and the flow/ deformation of materials.
 It deals with aspects of the mechanics of materials that are not covered in the standard curriculum, such as the response of viscoelastic fluids and solids, together with methods for modeling and simulating their response.
 Such materials exhibit a host of counterintuitive phenomena that call for nonlinear modeling and a close interaction between theory and experiment.
 This is a special-topics course for graduate students seeking advanced knowledge of these phenomena and associated modeling.
-Objectives Outcomes Course Objectives: To expose students to the theory and methods of modern rheology, including: the mechanics of flow in complex non-Newtonian fluids and the mechanics of viscoelastic solids.
+Engineering Rheology: Read More [+] Objectives Outcomes Course Objectives: To expose students to the theory and methods of modern rheology, including: the mechanics of flow in complex non-Newtonian fluids and the mechanics of viscoelastic solids.
 Student Learning Outcomes: Skill in modeling and simulating rheological problems.
 Rules & Requirements Prerequisites: A basic background in continuum mechanics (as covered in ME 185) Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

 Instructor: Steigmann

+Engineering Rheology: Read Less [-]

-MEC ENG 286 Theory of Plasticity 3 Units Terms offered: Spring 2015, Spring 2013, Spring 2010 Formulation of the theory of plasticity relative to loading surfaces in both strain space and stress space and associated loading criteria.
+MEC ENG 286 Theory of Plasticity 3 Units

+Terms offered: Spring 2015, Spring 2013, Spring 2010 Formulation of the theory of plasticity relative to loading surfaces in both strain space and stress space and associated loading criteria.
 Nonlinear constitutive equations for finitely deformed elastic-plastic materials.
 Discussion of strain-hardening and special cases.
 Applications.
-Rules & Requirements
+Theory of Plasticity: Read More [+] Rules & Requirements

 Prerequisites: 185

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Mechanical Engineering/Graduate

 Grading: Letter grade.

 Instructors: Casey, Papadopoulos

+Theory of Plasticity: Read Less [-]

-MEC ENG 288 Theory of Elastic Stability 3 Units Terms offered: Spring 2009, Fall 2007, Fall 1999 Dynamic stability of elastic bodies.
+MEC ENG 288 Theory of Elastic Stability 3 Units

+Terms offered: Spring 2009, Fall 2007, Fall 1999

+Dynamic stability of elastic bodies.
 Small motion on finite deformation.
 Classical treatments of buckling problems.
 Snapthrough and other global stability problems.
 Stability theory based upon nonlinear threedimensional theory of elasticity.
+Theory of Elastic Stability: Read More [+]

 Rules & Requirements

 Prerequisites: 185 and 273

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Mechanical Engineering/Graduate

 Grading: Letter grade.

 Instructor: Steigmann

+Theory of Elastic Stability: Read Less [-]

 MEC ENG 289 Theory of Shells 3 Units

-Terms offered: Spring 2017, Spring 2015, Spring 2012 A direct formulation of a general theory of shells and plates based on the concept of Cosserat (or Directed) surfaces.
+Terms offered: Spring 2017, Spring 2012, Fall 2007

+A direct formulation of a general theory of shells and plates based on the concept of Cosserat (or Directed) surfaces.
 Nonlinear constitutive equations for finitely deformed elastic shells.
 Linear theory and a special nonlinear theory with small strain accompanied by large or moderately large rotation.
 Applications.
+Theory of Shells: Read More [+]

 Rules & Requirements

-·

 Prerequisites: 185 and 281

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Mechanical Engineering/Graduate

 Grading: Letter grade.